Beltre and Robinson lead Rangers past Angels 5-2

 Still wearing the hospital bracelet from when his first son, Elvis Jr., was born, Andrus singled in the third and doubled in the sixth to extend an eight-game hitting streak.

-Texas took an early lead when Shin Soo-Choo scored on Nomar Mazara’s double in the first inning on a hit-and-run.
+Texas took an early lead on Nomar Mazara’s double in the first.

-Yunel Escobar hit his sixth homer of the season on a 2-0 pitch in the second inning to tie the game 1-1.
+Yunel Escobar hit his sixth homer in the second inning to tie the game 1-1.

 TRAINERS ROOM